Year 5 Class Information Page

 Computing: Mrs Bester

-Please make sure your child wears their P.E. kit on the days that they are doing P.E.
-For this term children will be doing P.E. with Mr Parker on a Thursday and Cricket on a Friday.
-Many of our P.E. lessons will take place outside and so with Autumn and Winter approaching, it is a good idea to provide your child with an outdoor kit as well as their indoor one.
+Please make sure your child brings their PE kit into school on the first day of each half term where it can be kept in their lockers.
+For this term, children will be doing P.E. with Mr Crawshaw on a Thursday.
+Many of our P.E. lessons will take place outside and so please provide your child with an outdoor kit as well as their indoor one.

 Please note that if your child does not wear the correct P.E. kit, or keeps on forgetting it then a letter will be sent home informing you of this.